 One of the most enchanting places to visit in Austria is certainly the Wolfgangsee in the Salzkammergut.
 During a stay can expect a wonderful, clear bathing lake, surrounded by idyllic mountain scenery and magnificent nature.
 It’s best to visit in summer, but you can also put this jewel on your budget list in winter!

-The village of the same name, St. Wolfgang, is definitely worth seeing, with its beautiful alleyways and local restaurants inviting to linger and enjoy.
+The village of the same name, St. Wolfgang, is definitely worth seeing, with its beautiful alleyways and local restaurants inviting you to linger and enjoy.
 The world-famous hotel “Im Weissen Rössl” is also located directly in this vacation resort!
 The perfect accommodation for a very special stay on the lake.

 Another highlight that you should not miss on any visit to Lake Wolfgang is a boat ride on the nostalgia ship.
 This steamer travels across the lake and connects the beautiful resorts with each other.
 During the trip, you can enjoy magnificent views of Lake Wolfgang and experience the region from its most beautiful side.

 Beautiful and another must-do is a ride up the Schafberg with the Schafberg Railway.
-With a rustic locomotive it goes up to the approximately 1734 meters high mountain from where you experience a magnificent view.
-All in all, the Lake Wolfgangsee is a real highlight that you should definitely see on a trip to Austria!
+With a rustic locomotive, it goes up to the approximately 1734 meters high mountain from where you experience a magnificent view.
+All in all, Lake Wolfgangsee is a real highlight that you should definitely see on a trip to Austria!